tamariam/Kiddie-Corner/README.md

 When you click on "All Products" in the navigation bar, you will be directed to the product listing page where you can view all available products.
 Each product entry on this page includes:

 - Product Name: Clearly labeled to identify the product.Product Price: Indicating the cost of the product.
-- Product Rating: Showing the average rating of the product based on user reviews.
+- Product Rating: Showing the average rating of the product based on user reviews.(Note: Due to time constraints, this implementation uses manually inserted ratings instead of actual user reviews )
 - Stock Status: Displayed to inform users whether the product is in stock or out of stock.
 - Product Details Button: Clicking this button allows you to view more detailed information about the product.
 - Clickable Image: You can also click directly on the product image to navigate to the product details page.